Updated: May 31

 Lastly, return policy and home trials are definitely a must when considering a shockwave device for home-use because there is a chance it may not work, especially for individuals with too many health complications or those who live an unhealthy lifestyle.

 If a device doesn’t meet this criteria or YOUR own criteria when making a personal buying decision, then beware.
 It might be a pain in the ass to do this research ahead of time, but that’s why I’m writing this blog.
 To help you guys make a better and more informed decision.
-This way, you don’t waste your time or money and lose hope in regaining your erection health back.
+This way, you don’t waste your time or money and lose hope in regaining your sexual health back.

 Not every shockwave device is the same and not every shockwave produced by one of these machines is the same.
 Shockwaves are acoustic sound waves.
 The verbiage is used interchangeably (acoustic waves and shockwaves).
-However, some devices sold on Ebay or Amazon, etc. use every terminology for ‘shockwave therapy' possible so that the “seller’s” listing becomes more attractive.
+However, some devices sold on eBay or Amazon, etc. use every terminology for ‘shockwave therapy' possible so that the “seller’s” listing becomes more attractive.

 This is an example of “Drop shipping”.
-If you’re not familiar with the term, the basic definition of drop shipping is that it’s an order fulfillment business model allowing an entrepreneur…aka your average Joe or Josephina sitting in their basement to sell a product that they don’t have or make.
+If you’re not familiar with the term, the basic definition of drop shipping is that it’s an order fulfillment business model allowing an entrepreneur… aka your average Joe or Josephina sitting in their basement to sell a product that they don’t have or make.

-Drop shipping is very popular with Amazon, Aliexpress, Ebay, Alibaba, and those platforms, especially in the 2010 era.
+Drop shipping is very popular with Amazon, Aliexpress, eBay, Alibaba, and those platforms, especially in the 2010 era.
 We all see it every day, especially when buying things we need like a couch for our living rooms.
 You might see 10 listings for a couch you want and the one you end up purchasing might be the listing with the added features not mentioned in the other listings and perhaps a family photoshopped beside the couch or sitting on it.

 They will also often just copy and paste listing information from other similar products.
 Meaning that the device they are trying to sell isn’t even capable of what they are claiming.
 There isn’t any research or understanding behind listing their product, just a copy and paste from another seller or article they found on Google.